shelleyolivia/learn-tutorials/network-documentation/polkadot/tutorials/substrate-kitties/create-kitties.md

 Running into difficulties?
 Check your solution against the [completed helper code](https://github.com/substrate-developer-hub/substrate-how-to-guides/blob/main/static/code/kitties-tutorial/03-dispatchables-and-events.rs) for this part of the tutorial.

 **Congratulations!**
 If you've made it this far, you now have the foundations for your pallet to handle the creation and changes in ownership of your Kitties!
-In this part of the tutorial, we've learnt:
+In this part of the tutorial, we've learned:

 - How to write a struct and use it in a `StorageMap`.
 - How to implement a custom type.